saltstack/salt-enhancement-proposals/0024-sub-state-returns.md

 # Summary
 [summary]: #summary

-Add the ability for states to have sub state returns.
+Add the ability for states to have sub state runs.
 For example, if you are running a state that runs several external states under a different engine, you can now add those external state runs individually to the "sub_state_run" key of the state return.
-They will be parsed and printed alongside the salt state runs.
+They will be parsed and printed alongside all the Salt state returns.

 # Motivation
 [motivation]: #motivation

-Salt has the ability to run Ansible Playbooks, Idem SLSs, and Chef configurations.
+Salt has the ability to run Ansible playbooks, Idem SLSs, and Chef cookbooks.
-These "external state engines" run multiple states in their own way and salt currently only reports whether or not external state runs as a whole were run successfully (I.E Return status of True if an entire Ansible Playbook was executed successfully).
+These "external state engines" run multiple states in their own way and Salt currently only reports whether or not external state runs as a whole were run successfully.
+I.E Return status of True if an entire Ansible playbook was executed successfully in an ansiblegate state

-We want to add the ability for salt states to have a "sub_state_run", which gives these external state engines the ability to report the status of each of the "sub states" they ran independently, rather than reporting on the status of the entire group of sub states.
+We want to add the ability for Salt states to have a "sub_state_run", which gives these external state engines the ability to report the status of each of the "sub states" they ran independently, rather than reporting on the status of the entire group of sub states.

-The result is that state output will be very clear and verbose, users will be able to see exactly which idem state failed in their idem SLS or exactly which configurations passed or failed in Chef, and exactly which ansible plays were successful when statefully executing a playbook.
+The result is that state output will be very clear and verbose, users will be able to see exactly which idem state failed in their idem SLS or exactly which cookbooks passed or failed in Chef, and exactly which ansible plays were successful when statefully executing a playbook.